aws/aws-cdk/packages/aws-cdk-lib/aws-rds/README.md

 });
 ```

-**Note**: Local write forwarding is only supported for Aurora MySQL 3.04 and higher.
+**Note**: Local write forwarding is supported only for Aurora MySQL 3.04 or higher, and for Aurora PostgreSQL
+16.4 or higher (for version 16), 15.8 or higher (for version 15), and 14.13 or higher (for version 14).

 Use `DatabaseClusterFromSnapshot` to create a cluster from a snapshot: